aldebaran/libqi/doc/std/code.rst

 Naming convention
 -----------------

-- Headers go into <libname>/*
+Headers go into <libname>/*

+  - we want the same layout when headers are installed and are in the source tree
+  - we want to prefix by the library name to avoid headers clash, remember that we want to install in /usr/include sometimes

-- Sources and private headers only go into <src>/*
+Sources and private headers goes into <src>/*

+  - That allows us to isolate public code that need a particular attention
+  - It's easier to grep only in public headers

+Private classes go into <src>/*

-- Private headers should be named '<classname>_p.hpp'
+Private implementation headers should be named '<classname>_p.hpp'

+  - this distinguishes public and private headers, otherwise we can have two files with the same name which is not pratical.
+  - futhermore this denotates that the content should never be public, it's the private part of a class.

-- Qt classes are not in a namespace and are prefixed with 'Qi'
+- Qt classes are not in a namespace
+- Qt classes are prefixed with 'Qi'

 Example
 +++++++
-For the *foo* class in the *bar* library we have:
+For the public *foo* class and the private *oups* class in the *bar* library we have:

 .. code-block:: console

   bar/foo.hpp

   src/foo.cpp
   src/foo_p.hpp
+  src/oups.cpp
+  src/oups.hpp
+  src/oups_p.hpp (optional)

   qt/bar/qt/qifoo.h

   qt/src/qifoo.cpp
   qt/src/qifoo_p.h

 This gives us the following objects: